ava11235/pnw-hiking-ai-chatbot/README.md

 - 🏔️ **PNW Expertise**: Specialized knowledge of Washington and Oregon trails
 - 📱 **Responsive Design**: Works perfectly on desktop and mobile
 - 🔒 **Enterprise Security**: Private S3, IAM roles, and secure API endpoints

-## 🚀 Live Demo

-Try the chatbot with these sample questions:
-- "What are the best hiking trails near Seattle?"
-- "What gear do I need for rainy weather hiking?"
-- "When is the best time to hike Mount Rainier?"
-- "Tell me about hiking safety in bear country"

 ## 🏗️ Architecture